Who are we?

 CHER is located in the College of Health and Human Services at California State University, Long Beach (CSULB).
 We work with community members and partner organizations to conduct research and develop and rigorously evaluate innovative interventions to promote health and reduce health disparities.
 Our research focuses on diverse, underserved, and high risk populations.
 Center staff and affiliated faculty have extensive experience in community-based research with a focus on health equity, with much of our work in the area of HIV, other sexually transmitted infections (STIs), and reproductive health.
 CHER collaborates with public health departments and community based-organizations to bring health equity and inequities to light through research.

-Interventions used in several of our HIV prevention studies (Project RESPECT, RESPECT-2, and Safe in the City) have been designated by the Centers for Disease Control and Prevention as effective interventions and have been included in the Diffusion of Evidence-Based Interventions (DEBI) program.
-CHER faculty and staff have also worked on two other DEBIs (Safety Counts and Community PROMISE).
-There are fewer than 33 DEBI interventions, and we are proud of the contributions made in this area by our Center and our University.
+Interventions used in several of our HIV prevention studies (Project RESPECT, RESPECT-2, and Safe in the City) have been designated by the Centers for Disease Control and Prevention as evidence-based behavioral interventions (EBI) and have been included in the Compendium of Evidence-Based Interventions and Best Practices for HIV Prevention.
+CHER faculty and staff have also worked on two other EBIs (Safety Counts and Community PROMISE).
+There are 84 EBI interventions, and we are proud of the contributions made in this area by our Center and our University.